earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 }
 ~~~

-`res` is my `http.Response` and I need to get my ID out of it if everything went well.
+`res` is my `http.Response` and I need to get my ID out of it if everything goes well.
 It looks like this:

 ~~~{.go caption="activty.go"}
 if res.Body != nil {